 What are vegan and cruelty-free products?

 Veganism was a movement that started in 1944 by Donald Watson, who met with other non-dairy vegetarians to talk about a lifestyle that avoids consuming or using anything from animals as far as possible and practicable.
+At that time this was an insane thought and a lot of people saw this movement as “too much” or that it was incredulous.

 Similar “flesh avoidance” though, can be traced as far back 500 BCE, as the famous mathematician, Pythagoras mentioned vegetarianism in his writing.
 Similar practices can be traced in Nepalese, Indian, and Mediterranean countries.
+History also showed that the gladiators, the warriors that were revered by the Romans, actually ate more vegetables than meat.

 So with the basic knowledge and history of veganism, what makes the products vegan, non-vegan?
 People often get confused when people label their products vegan so I’ll definitely explain.

-So if you’re hunting for vegan products, it is paramount that you read the labels and check certain ingredients that may or may not come from animals.
+When hunting for vegan products, it is paramount that you read the labels and check certain ingredients that may or may not come from animals.
 For deodorants, it usually beeswax or some animal butters (yes some brands use animal fat).

 Why are deodorants necessary?